NextronSystems/thor-manual/core/flags.rst

 --silent

-           Run in silend mode, preventing all output to the terminal.
+           Run in silent mode, preventing all output to the terminal.

            Logs are still generated unless disabled.